lfoswald/lfoswald.github.io/_pages/about.md

 * Decision making under uncertainty
 * Risk perception and technology acceptance in the face of crisis (e.g. climate engineering or contact tracing)

-### Please do reach out if you'd like to exchange ideas, are interested in collaborating on a project or simply if you have questions!
+### Please do reach out if you'd like to exchange ideas, if you are interested in collaborating on a project or simply if you have questions!
 Looking forward to hearing from you!
 Cheers, Lisa